freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 Click **Add Brace** in the **Fixtures** section, then use **Position** to move it anywhere along the route by absolute spline distance.
 A new brace starts halfway along the spline, and you can add as many independently positioned braces as needed.
 Drag a complete brace panel by its handle to reorder the authored fixture list without changing any fixture's route position.
 The brace automatically encloses the wire cross-section at its position and remains perpendicular to the spline tangent.
 Its preview shows the evaluated brace shape, offset, cutout, and straight-line replacement.

-Use the compact **Offset** row to move the complete brace along the local cross-section X and Z axes, and use **Reset** to return both offsets to zero. **Scale** multiplies the automatically fitted brace radius, with `1` preserving the default fit.
+Use the compact **Offset** row to move the complete brace along the local cross-section X and Z axes, and use **Reset** to return both offsets to zero. **Scale** multiplies the automatically fitted brace radius, with `1` preserving the default fit. **Ring Density** sets how many longitudinal tube rings make up a complete brace; partial and cutout braces use the proportional number.
 Offset values use VPX units.
 Brace thickness uses the global **Wire Diameter** from Render Geometry.

 Enable **Cutout** to reveal its **From/To** range control and remove that part of the ring.
 Angles use the brace cross-section: 0° points right along positive X and 90° points up along positive Z. Cutout ends are capped.

 Enable **Straight Line** to reveal its **From/To** range control and replace that part of the circular brace with the straight chord between the two angles.
 A brace can use a cutout and a straight line at the same time.

 Click the horizon icon at the end of either angle row to rotate that range until both endpoints have the same vertical height while preserving its angular span.
-Click **Apply to All** to copy scale, offsets, cutout, and straight-line settings to every other brace without changing any brace's route position.
+Click **Apply to All** to copy scale, ring density, offsets, cutout, and straight-line settings to every other brace without changing any brace's route position.

 Click **Add Cross Wire** to place a straight connector halfway along the route. **Position** and **Offset** work like their brace equivalents. **Angle** rotates the connector around the center of the complete active-rail envelope at that position: 0° runs horizontally along local X, 90° runs vertically along local Z, and the remaining values continue around the cross section. **Length** is a signed VPX adjustment to the span between the inward-facing surfaces of the two bottom rails: `0` reaches both rails, positive values extend the connector equally at both ends, and negative values shorten it.
 The preview renders the connected rails in gray and the cross wire in orange.
 If either bottom rail is inactive at the fixture position, the cross wire is not rendered.